Kumari-Pragati/ProjectHub_SE/README.md

 ## Team Members

-- Harshit Soni
+- Harshit Soni       -   202211027
-- Hirpara Daivik
+- Hirpara Daivik     -   202211028
-- Hridhyansh Sharma
+- Hridhyansh Sharma  -   202211029
-- Daksh Mehta
+- Shreyas Makwana    -   202211046
-- Shreyas Makwana
+- Daksh Mehta        -   202211049

 ---

 Feel free to explore the Spy Camera application and contribute to its development!
 If you encounter any issues or have suggestions, please let us know.
-Happy monitoring!